Polyvinyl chloride

-Polyvinyl chloride (alternatively: poly(vinyl chloride), colloquial: polyvinyl, or simply vinyl; abbreviated: PVC) is the world's third-most widely produced synthetic polymer of plastic (after polyethylene and polypropylene).
+Polyvinyl chloride (alternatively: poly(vinyl chloride), colloquial: vinyl or polyvinyl; abbreviated: PVC) is the world's third-most widely produced synthetic polymer of plastic (after polyethylene and polypropylene).
 About 40 million tons of PVC are produced each year.

-PVC comes in two basic forms: rigid (sometimes abbreviated as RPVC) and flexible.
-The rigid form of PVC is used in construction for pipe and in profile applications such as doors and windows.
-It is also used in making plastic bottles, non-food packaging, food-covering sheets and plastic cards (such as bank or membership cards).
-It can be made softer and more flexible by the addition of plasticizers, the most widely used being phthalates.
-In this form, it is also used in plumbing, electrical cable insulation, imitation leather, flooring, signage, phonograph records, inflatable products, and many applications where it replaces rubber.
+PVC comes in rigid (sometimes abbreviated as RPVC) and flexible forms.
+Rigid PVC is used in construction for pipes, doors and windows.
+It is also used in making plastic bottles, packaging, and bank or membership cards.
+Adding plasticizers makes PVC softer and more flexible.
+It is used in plumbing, electrical cable insulation, flooring, signage, phonograph records, inflatable products, and in rubber substitutes.
 With cotton or linen, it is used in the production of canvas.

-Pure polyvinyl chloride is a white, brittle solid.
-It is insoluble in alcohol but slightly soluble in tetrahydrofuran.
+Polyvinyl chloride is a white, brittle solid.
+It is soluble in ketones, chlorinated solvents, dimethylformamide, THF and DMAc.

 Discovery

 PVC was synthesized in 1872 by German chemist Eugen Baumann after extended investigation and experimentation.
 The polymer appeared as a white solid inside a flask of vinyl chloride that had been left on a shelf sheltered from sunlight for four weeks.
 In the early 20th century, the Russian chemist Ivan Ostromislensky and Fritz Klatte of the German chemical company Griesheim-Elektron both attempted to use PVC in commercial products, but difficulties in processing the rigid, sometimes brittle polymer thwarted their efforts.
 Waldo Semon and the B.F.
 Goodrich Company developed a method in 1926 to plasticize PVC by blending it with various additives, including the use of dibutyl phthalate by 1933.